-Betterment is moving the category forward for socially responsible investors by offering an SRI portfolio that is fully diversified and keeps costs low.
+Betterment is moving the category forward for socially responsible investors by offering three SRI portfolios that are fully diversified and keeps costs low.

-It makes sense that some investors try to align their investments with the values and social ideals that shape their world view.
+It makes sense that some investors try to align their investments with the values and social ideals that shape their worldview.
 The way you live, the career you choose, and the people you care about align with your personal values; shouldn’t your investments do the same?

 Socially responsible investing (SRI) is an approach to investing that reduces exposure to companies that are deemed to have a negative social impact—e.g., companies that profit from poor labor standards or environmental devastation—while increasing exposure to companies that are deemed to have a positive social impact—e.g., companies that foster inclusive workplaces or commit to environmentally sustainable practices.

-We decided to develop an SRI portfolio because, currently, there are three major ways that investors attempt to execute an SRI strategy, and none meets an investor’s full needs:
+Betterment is dedicated to offering a personalized experience for our customers.
+This means providing options that help customers align our advice to their personal values.
+We decided to develop SRI portfolios because, currently, there are three major ways that investors attempt to execute an SRI strategy, and none meets an investor’s full needs: